-- 2.11.2 To ensure that all necessary testing is carried out; - 2.11.3 To approve sampling instructions, specifications, test methods and other quality control procedures; - 2.11.4 To approve and monitor analyses carried out under contract; - 2.11.5 To check the maintenance of the department, premises and equipment; - 2.11.6 To ensure that the appropriate validations, including those of analytical procedures, and calibrations of control equipment are carried out; - 2.11.7 To ensure that the required initial and continuing training of quality control personnel is carried out and adapted according to need. - 2.11.8 The authorized person is responsible for compliance with technical or regulatory requirements related to the quality of finished products and the approval of the release of the finished product for sale.
+- 2.11.4.1 To ensure that all necessary testing is carried out; - 2.11.4.2 To approve sampling instructions, specifications, test methods and otherquality control procedures; - 2.11.4.3 To approve and monitor analyses carried out under contract; - 2.11.5 To check the maintenance of the department, premises and equipment; - 2.11.6 To ensure that the appropriate validations, including those of analytical procedures, and calibrations of control equipment are carried out; - 2.11.7 To ensure that the required initial and continuing training of quality control personnel is carried out and adapted according to need including qualification of analysts. - 2.12 The quality assurance personnel is responsible for compliance with technical or regulatory requirements related to the quality of finished products and the approval of the release of the finished product for sale. - 2.13 The quality assurance will also be involved in other activities, including the following: - 2.13.1 Implementation (and, when needed, establishment) of the quality management system; - 2.13.2 Participation in the development of the company's quality manual; - 2.13.3 Supervision of the regular internal audits or self-inspections; - 2.13.4 Overseeing of the quality control department; - 2.13.5 Participation in external audit (vendor audit); - 2.13.6 Participation in validation programmes. - 2.14 The function of the approval for release of a finished batch or a product in accordance with an approved procedure is done by quality assurance. - 2.15 The person responsible for approving a batch for release should always ensure that the following requirements have been met:

-- 2.12 The authorized person will also be involved in other activities, including the following: - 2.12.1 Implementation (and, when needed, establishment) of the quality system; - 2.12.2 Participation in the development of the company's quality manual; - 2.12.3 Supervision of the regular internal audits or self-inspections; - 2.12.4 Oversight of the quality control department; - 2.12.5 Participation in external audit (vendor audit); - 2.12.6 Participation in validation programmes. - 2.13 The function of the approval of the release of a finished batch or a product can be delegated to a designated person with appropriate qualifications and experience who will release the product in accordance with an approved procedure.
-This is normally done by quality assurance by means of batch review. - 2.14 The person responsible for approving a batch for release should always ensure that the following requirements have been met: - 2.14.1 The marketing authorization and the manufacturing authorization requirements for the product have been met for the batch concerned; - 2.14.2 The principal manufacturing and testing processes have been validated, if different; - 2.14.3 All the necessary checks and tests have been performed and Account taken of the production conditions and manufacturing records; - 2.14.4 Any planned changes or deviations in manufacturing or quality control have been notified in accordance with a well defined reporting system before any product is released.
-Such changes may need notification to, and approval by, the drug regulatory authority; - 2.14.5 Any additional sampling, inspection, tests and checks have been carried out or initiated, as appropriate, to cover planned changes and deviations; - 2.14.6 All necessary production and quality control documentation has been completed and endorsed by supervisors trained in appropriate disciplines; - 2.14.7 Appropriate audits, self-inspections and spot-checks are carried out by experienced and trained staff; - 2.14.8 Approval has been given by the head of quality control; - 2.14.9 All relevant factors have been considered, including any not specifically associated with the output batch directly under review (e.g. subdivision of output batches from a common input, factors associated with continuous production runs).

-- 2.15 Register of staff signatures and initials should be maintained.
-Entries should be updated at regular stated intervals and the previous records archived. - 2.16 All employees should be instructed and encouraged to report to their immediate supervisor any conditions (relating to plant, equipment or personnel) that they consider may adversely affect the products.
+- 2.15.1 The marketing authorization and the manufacturing authorization requirements for the product have been met for the batch concerned; - 2.15.2 The principal manufacturing and testing processes have been validated, if different; - 2.15.3 All the necessary checks and tests have been performed and account taken of the production conditions and manufacturing records; - 2.15.4 Any planned changes or deviations in manufacturing or quality control have been notified in accordance with a well defined reporting system before any product is released.
+Such changes may need notification to, and approval by, the drug regulatory authority; - 2.15.5 Any additional sampling, inspection, tests and checks have been carried out or initiated, as appropriate, to cover planned changes and deviations; - 2.15.6 All necessary production and quality control documentation has been completed and endorsed by supervisors trained in appropriate disciplines; - 2.15.7 Appropriate audits, self-inspections and spot-checks are carried out by experienced and trained staff; - 2.15.8 Product analytical results approval has been given by the head of quality control; - 2.15.9 All GMP aspects relevant to veterinary pharmaceutical manufacturing are implemented. - 2.16 Register of staff signatures and initials should be maintained.
+Entries should be updated at regular stated intervals and the previous records archived. - 2.17 All employees should be instructed and encouraged to report to their immediate supervisor any conditions (relating to plant, equipment or personnel) that they consider may adversely affect the products.